validkeys/ollypop-ts/README.md

-# Internal Barrel Maker
+# Ollypop

 > **Automatic TypeScript Barrel File Generation**

 ## Overview

-Internal Barrel Maker is a CLI tool for generating TypeScript barrel files (`index.ts`) automatically.
+Ollypop is a CLI tool for generating TypeScript barrel files (`index.ts`) automatically.
 It uses a powerful variable-based template system to scan directories and files, creating export statements based on your configuration.
 The system supports both directory-based and file-based patterns, with intelligent file existence filtering and path resolution relative to the output file location.

 ## Features